 Botanists, I learned, call runner beans Phaseolus coccineus.
 The species name refers to the color of the blossoms—red, like cochineal—although in some varieties the blossoms are white.
-Unlike Phaseolus vulgaris—regular kidney beans—runner beans are perennial, though we must grow them as annuals outside of the tropics.
-In the highlands of southern Mexico and Central America, where the beans originated, the seeds come in many colors—white, pink, purple, and black—and go by frijoles botil, ayacotl, or ayacote (note the similarity of the last two words to the French haricot).
+Unlike Phaseolus vulgaris—regular kidney beans—runner beans are perennial, though outside of the tropics we can grow them only as annuals.
+In the highlands of southern Mexico and Central America, where the beans originated, the seeds come in many colors—white, pink, purple, and black—and go by frijoles botil, ayocotl, or ayocote (note the similarity of the last two words to the French haricot).
 The starchy roots get so big in Mesoamerica that they too are used as food, although mine looked too skinny to bother with.

-Many American gardeners love the Scarlet Runner Bean primarily as a hummingbird attractant, yet this particular variety was developed by the hummingbird-less English, who at first used the flowers in bouquets.
+Many American gardeners love the Scarlet Runner bean primarily as a hummingbird attractant, yet this particular variety was developed by the hummingbird-less English, who at first used the flowers in bouquets.
 John Tradescant the Younger, a botanist who traveled to Virginia between 1628 and 1637, gets credit for introducing the bean to England.
 I doubt he found it in Virginia at such an early date, although Thomas Jefferson probably grew it much later at Monticello; the French name haricot d’Espagne suggests a more likely path of transmission.
-A century after the Scarlet Runner came to England, Philip Miller, through his Gardener’s Dictionary, popularized it as food, but it’s unclear to me whether he liked the bean green or shelled.
-In any case, when the English eat runner beans today they are nearly always in the pod.
+A century after the Scarlet Runner came to England, Philip Miller, through his Gardener’s Dictionary, popularized it as food, although he didn’t make clear whether he liked the bean green or shelled.* In any case, when the English eat runner beans today, they are nearly always in the pod.

-Phaseolus coccineus is popular in Spain as a dried bean, but usually in a form with white seeds—a form the Spanish call judía escarlata or Phaseolus multiflorus, according to Eroski Consumer; Spaniards reserve the name Phaseolus coccineus for judía pinta, or what we call Scarlet Runner Bean.
-In other words, they divide runner beans into two species.
-Whether this makes sense to you or not, in Spain you can buy packages of big white runner beans labeled as el judión de La Granja or judión de El Barco for your olla.
+Phaseolus coccineus is popular in Spain as a dried bean, but usually in a form with white seeds.
+In Spain you can buy packages of big white runner beans labeled as el judión de La Granja or judión de El Barco for your olla.

 Mexico and Central America grow runner beans less than they used to, since the vines don’t fit well with modern monoculture.
 And Mexican and Central American farmers don’t grow the Scarlet Runner at all, at least not commercially.
 But they have their own favorite runner-bean varieties.
-Best known are ayocote morado, with pale lavender flowers and purple seeds, and ayacote negro, with big orange-red flowers and seeds that dry purple-black.
-Both of these varieties are available for gardeners from a little Missouri company called Azure Dandelion.
-If you want to taste the beans before planting them, you can order them for $5.50 a pound from California’s Rancho Gordo, which sells not only ayocote morado and ayocote negro but also a yellow-seeded variety, Golden Yellow, and two white-seeded varieties, ayocote blanco and Runner Cannellini Bean.
-The last scored highest of all varieties in a 2010 Seed Savers Exchange bean tasting.
+Best known are ayocote morado, with pale lavender flowers and purple seeds, and ayocote negro, with big orange-red flowers and seeds that dry purple-black.
+Both of these varieties are available for gardeners from various little seed companies who advertise on the Internet.
+If you want to taste ayocote morado beans before planting them, you can order them for $7.25 a pound from California’s Rancho Gordo.

 In December I shelled some more of my runner beans and made this vegetable stew: